vsoch/dinosaur-lessons/neuro/neurosynth-cogatlas.md

  - ask (and answer) what regions of the analysis are revealed for each term
  - How did neurosynth come about?
  - Briefly review what is going on with NeuroSynth

+Finish with a little demo, and mention of notebooks / containers provided in this repository!